vrdelpino/IOT-experiments/README.md

-# CacharritoIOT
+# IOT Experiments

-CacharritoIOT is a test project using Intel Edison IOT, AWS and Python.
+IOT Experiments is a test project using Intel Edison IOT, AWS and Python.

 ### Intel Edison IOT